OzdemirMustafa/protect-data-on-linuxone-with-pervasive-encryption/part4.md

 * SHA2-512: SHA2 family hashing functions operation counter increases to indicate the use of the MSA Hardware instruction.
 * DRBG-SHA-512: The DRBG mechanisms developed and approved by NIST (as in SP 800-90Ar1) use modern algorithms as strong as SHA-512 and AES-256.
 Operation counter increases to indicate the use of the Hardware.

+👍 Congratulations!
 This ends this ICP Code Pattern.
-Congratulations.